This is the content of the pop-over!

 ** Sample images, content may not apply to your exam **

-CCI Registered Cardiovascular Invasive Specialist - Free Test Sample Questions
+CCI Registered Cardiovascular Invasive Specialist Sample Test

 Correct Answer: